michaelspatrick/clustercheck/README.md

 ### Future Enhancements
-There are a few things I would like to do to make the plugin more useful if there is interest in doing so.

-* Add a test to ensure the Galera plugin is enabled
-* Make the port upon which it listens configurable
-* Plan to do a version in the near future for Group Replication
+My next plan is to make a version for Group Replication.